luisdonin/prlog-game/README.md

 ## Credits

-This game was created by user J. Luis B. Donin and Luiz Felipe Nagatani Rabello.
+This game was created by user J. Luis B. Donin.